 Getting Started with Builder

-In this quick start example, we will set up freeform landing page building for any site with just a few lines of code.
+In this quick start example, we set up freeform landing page building for any site with just a few lines of code.

 You've just added the ability to create custom landing pages to your site.
 See this guide to extend this example for SEO optimizing your landing pages by requiring custom titles, descriptions, and other meta info.